loggingpython-Community/loggingpython/doc_sphinx/source/dev_doc/loggingpython/logger.rst

 - `_loglevel_under_max_loglevel(self, loglevel: LogLevel) -> bool`: Checks whether the transferred log level is below the maximum log level.
 - `_get_iso_8601_timestamp(self) -> str`: Returns the current timestamp in ISO 8601 format.
 - `_get_timestamp(self) -> str`: Returns the current timestamp in user-defined or ISO 8601 format.
-- `_format_message(self, message: str, loglevel: LogLevel) -> dict[str]`: Formats the log message with additional information such as timestamp, log level, and logger name.
+- `_format_message(self, message: str, loglevel: LogLevel) -> dict[str]`: Formats the log message with additional information such as timestamp, log level and logger name.
 - `addHandler(self, handler: Handler) -> None`: Adds a handler to the logger.
 - `removeHandler(self, handler: Handler) -> None`: Removes a handler from the logger.
 - `_log(self, message: str, loglevel: LogLevel = LogLevel.INFO) -> None`: Logs a message with the specified log level.